Building Engagement with Distance Learning

 Distance Learning Engagement

 Building Engagement with Distance Learning provides a framework for supporting all students, including those with significant cognitive disabilities, to actively:

-- Learn grade-level general education curriculum and other essential skills;
+- learn grade-level general education curriculum and other essential skills; and

 A Framework for Building Engagement with Distance Learning

 EVERY student, including students with significant cognitive disabilities, currently has the same inclusive environment.
 It is called home.
 At the same time, they need to remain connected to their larger inclusive community at school.
 As we move forward now to what will likely be some type of hybrid learning arrangement, it is important to realize that learning opportunities are abundant and can be generalized across the day, whether in a school building or at home for all students.
 Focusing on IEP priorities within this new learning situation can be done successfully and inclusively.
 DL article #17 provides a detailed process for instructional planning for school and distance learning for students with significant cognitive disabilities in inclusive environments.

 Distance learning and inclusive school settings present a myriad of teachable moments that connect to the primary underpinnings of inclusive education - its emphasis on access to and engagement with grade-level standards-based academics; addressing student’s complex communication needs; relationships and belonging; and learning life-long essential skills in real places with real people.
 Capitalizing on the thousands of teachable opportunities that occur throughout a day can, in fact, reinforce the value of thinking about IEP priorities in terms of the whole child across the whole day.
 We know students are more than just learners for the 6-7 hours that they are typically in school.
 In this sense, considering distance learning in an inclusive way presents an exciting opportunity.
 We are able to structure learning and establish IEP goal areas within natural and inclusive contexts, instruction in school and home.